TKOaly/rv-tui-frontend/readme.md

 │  ├──components
 │  ╰──prompts
 │
+├──state
+│
 ├──queries
 │  ├──admin
 │  ╰──user
+│
 ╰──lib
 ```

 ### panels

 Houses the layouts/panels/views of the application.
 Most of the state management and data querying should be done inside these components.

 ### components